 Device Integration: With an AEP like Flex83 divers devices, data-flows, machines, and applications can be integrated with one another in a hassle-free manner.
 Fresh devices can also be added, configured, and deployed to the environment, or new firmware, revisions, or software patches can be scheduled and deployed to currently running devices without any problem.

 Operational Sophistication for Always-On Reliability: IoT application enablement platforms deliver management and monitoring capabilities for the platform and for connected devices.
-AEPs have configuration, system update mechanisms, and audit and logging capabilities which improve functionality, reduce implementation and integration complexity, and expedite routine management.
+AEPs have configuration, system update mechanisms, and audit and logging capabilities that improve functionality, reduce implementation and integration complexity, and expedite routine management.
 Operational sophistication is created when AEP vendors like Flex83 focus on providing platform management, device monitoring and management, a unified and refined product solution, and consistent and clean user interfaces (UI).

 Low Start-Up Costs: An AEP platform like Flex83 has negligible upfront software costs or recurring upgrade costs.
-The Flex83 AEP allows users to “start small” and use the powerful AEP tools to easily build powerful and feature rich application prototypes and validate them for viability.
+The Flex83 AEP allows users to start small and use the powerful AEP tools to easily build powerful and feature-rich application prototypes and validate them for viability.
 Costs of deployment scale with the successful growth of your application.
 This shared success model is a key advantage and differentiator of the Flex83 AEP.

 An illustration of some of the Flex83 application creation tools and workflows are shown here: